South Carolina police launch probe into arrest of siblings caught on video - News Break

 South Carolina police launch probe into arrest of siblings caught on video

-South Carolina police are launching a probe into the arrest of siblings that was caught by a bystander on video and sparked two nights of protests in the area.
+South Carolina police are launching a probe into the arrest of siblings that was caught on video, and sparked two nights of protests in the area.

 Two officers involved in the incident have been placed on administrative leave, Watts said.

-Thursday marked the second straight night of protests after video of the arrest went viral.
+Thursday marked the second straight night of protests after video the arrest went viral.

 Eleven people were arrested during a demonstration outside the Rock Hill Police Department Thursday evening, one day after a similar protest led to no arrests, according to The Rock Hill Herald.
 At least 100 people showed up to protest Thursday.